pablomarin/GPT-Azure-Search-Engine/README.md

 ```
 pip install -r ./common/requirements.txt
 ```
-8. Run 01-Load-Data-ACogSearch.ipynb:
-  - Loads 9.8k PDFs into your Search Engine and create the first index with AI skills
-9. Run 02-LoadCSVOneToMany-ACogSearch.ipynb and:
-  - Ingests 52k documents into your Search Engine coming from 1 CSV file
-10. **Run the remaining Notebooks in order**.
+9. **Run the Notebooks in order**.
 They build up on top of each other.
-11. **After you ran all the notebooks**, Go to the apps/ folder and follow the instructions to deploy the Backend Bot and the Frontend UI web applications.

 ---